someengineering/fixinventory/resotolib/README.md

 ## Overview
-This is the resoto common library.
+This is the Resoto common library.
 Any functionality that is required by more than one of [our components](https://github.com/someengineering/resoto#component-list) will be put in here.

 ## Contact